 ALEKS Online Math Refresher Tool

 All of Wagner’s core courses draw on basic math.
 So before beginning your first year, you’ll want to be sure that your math skills are up-to-par.
-This year, we’re offering a free online tool called ALEKS, which you can use to check your readiness and improve your skills.
+This semester, we’re offering a free online tool called ALEKS, which you can use to check your readiness and improve your skills.

 Wagner’s ALEKS program starts with a ½ hour online diagnostic test that covers the math skills that are used in the Wagner core.
 It then provides an assessment, telling you whether you’re already prepared (no more ALEKS needed), or need reinforcement in one or more areas.
 If you need more work, ALEKS provides a customized guide through your areas of weakness, giving you problems to solve.
 It tells you when you’ve mastered concepts, and provides resources if you need more help.
 All of this can be done online, at your own pace.